openseattle/openseattle.github.io/partners/index.md

 title: "CfS Partners"
 ---

-## Code for Seattle Government Partners:
+## Open Seattle Government Partners:

 We're priviledged to have worked in the past with individuals throughout the local city, county, and state government.
 We actively work with: